Many-body localization for the random XXZ spin chain in fixed energy intervals: Introduction

-MBL is usually associated with the localization of states with a finite energy density.
-In particular, when the system size $L$ tends to infinity (the thermodynamic limit), one has to consider energy intervals that also tend to infinity.
-In this paper, we prove the weaker statement that MBL (in the form of slow information of propagation) occurs in fixed energy intervals at the bottom of the spectrum of the random ferromagnetic Heisenberg XXZ spin chain.
-The localization of the ground state and of a small number of excited states is commonly known in physics as {\it zero-temperature localization}.
-Our results on localization in a fixed energy interval at the bottom of the spectrum therefore occupy a position between this zero-temperature localization regime and the proper MBL regime.
+Localization of the ground state and of a small number of excited states is commonly known in physics as zero-temperature localization.
+Our results on localization in a fixed energy interval at the bottom of the spectrum therefore occupy intermediate position between this zero-temperature localization regime and the full MBL regime.
 In the subsequent section, we introduce the necessary notation, formulate our result, and provide a comparison with existing findings.